 Chest X-ray can be very helpful in finding blockages in the lungs and the swellings caused by it.

 A CT scan can be very helpful in assessment using detailed images of the lungs and other organs from different directions.
 It helps your doctor to check the damages caused by this disease to other organs.

 7. Lung Capacity Test

 Lung capacity, also called pulmonary function test, assesses the problems during inhalation and exhalation of air.
-It also assesses the ability of lungs to distribute oxygen to other body parts.
+It also assesses the ability of the lungs to distribute oxygen to other body parts.
 Any problems in lung capacity can indicate the presence of this illness.

 Incidence of Cystic Fibrosis

-The incidence of cystic fibrosis is 1 in every 15,000 births in United Arab Emirates.
+The incidence of cystic fibrosis is 1 in every 15,000 births in the United Arab Emirates.
 A severe clinical presentation co-occurs with the disease.